kocircuit/kocircuit/lessons/2-formulas/0-formulas.md

 4. Invocation of a function (or a functional value)
 5. Augmentation of a function (or a functional value), which is Ko's nomenclature for closure
 6. Selection of a field into a value of a structure type

+The following articles cover each of these types of formulas.